-This zucchini is incredibly delicious with a little bit of a Mexican kick from the jalapeno then topped with melted queso blanco.
-It's also easy and quick, a must try!
+Skillet Mexican Zucchini is incredibly delicious with a little bit of a kick from the jalapeño topped with melted queso blanco.
+So easy and quick, a must try!

 You MUST try this!
-I only made a few tweaks using less oil, and and rather than making a cilantro pesto, I added Garden Gourmet cilantro paste and minced pickled jalapeno for kick.
+I only made a few tweaks using less oil, and and rather than making a cilantro pesto, I added minced cilantro pickled jalapeno for kick.
 It totally exceeded my expectations.

 Skillet Mexican Zucchini